 Budget for Ongoing Content & Maintenance

-Plan for $3,000–$8,000/month in ongoing content production, hosting, maintenance, and performance monitoring after launch.
+Plan $3,000–$8,000/month for content production, hosting, framework maintenance, and SEO performance monitoring after launch.

 This Investment Creates a Powerful Lead-Generation Platform